kamileren/MNISTOptim/README.md

 )

-As demonstrated above, the model adeptly discerned even the most atypical numerical representations in the test set.
+As demonstrated above, the model adeptly discerned even the most unrecognizable numerical representations in the test set.

 ## Conclusion